jhelmink/windows-itpro-docs/devices/surface/surface-dock-firmware-update.md

 > [!NOTE]
 >
-> - Manually installing the MSI file may prompt you to restart Surface; however, restarting is optional and not required.
-> - You will need to disconnect and reconnect the dock twice before the update fully completes.
 > - To create a log file, specify the path in the Msiexec command.
 For example, append /l*v %windir%\logs\ SurfaceDockFWI.log".

 ## Network deployment